Chart Color Schemes

 Narrabundah's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

 Health data shows Narrabundah residents have relatively positive health outcomes, with common conditions seen across both young and old age groups.
-Private health cover is exceptionally high at approximately 63% of the total population (4,374 people), compared to 78.0% in Australian Capital Territory and a national average of 55.3%.
-The most common medical conditions are mental health issues and arthritis, affecting 9.2% and 7.8% of residents respectively.
+Private health cover is exceptionally high at approximately 63% of the total population (4,374 people), compared to 78.0% in the Australian Capital Territory and a national average of 55.3%.
+The most common medical conditions are mental health issues (9.2%) and arthritis (7.8%), with 68.3% of residents declaring themselves completely clear of medical ailments, compared to 69.8% across the Australian Capital Territory.

-A majority, 68.3%, report being clear of medical ailments, compared to 69.8% in Australian Capital Territory.
 The area has 20.0% of residents aged 65 and over (1,382 people).
-Health outcomes among seniors are above average, broadly aligning with the general population's health profile.
+Health outcomes among seniors are above average, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health